-Wash the cauliflower under running water before cutting it into small florets which can be steamed later.
-In the meantime, melt 2 teaspoons of butter in a pan and add the flour while stirring continuously.
-Add milk and bring it to boil.
-Cook until the mixture is thick and put the pan off the heat.
-Add nutmeg and Cheddar cheese.
-In a baking dish, add this mixture to the steamed cauliflower while stirring it well.
-Mix the Parmesan cheese with the breadcrumbs and sprinkle it over the mixture.
-Melt the rest of the butter and pour it over the crumbs.
-Bake this for about 20-30 minutes till the mix turns into a delicious golden brown colour.
-This cauliflower cheese baby food recipe is bound to be a hit with kids and mothers as well.
+Wash the cauliflower under running water before cutting it into small florets.
+Steam them till done.
+In the meantime, melt 2 teaspoons of butter in a pan, and add the flour while stirring continuously.
+Add milk, and bring to a boil.
+Cook until the mixture is thick, and take the pan off the heat.
+Add the nutmeg and Cheddar cheese.
+In a baking dish, pour this mixture along with the steamed cauliflower.
+Stir well.
+Mix the Parmesan cheese with the breadcrumbs in a separate bowl, and sprinkle it over the mixture.
+Melt the rest of the butter, and pour it over the crumbs.
+Bake this for about 20-30 minutes till the mix turns a delicious, golden-brown colour.
+This cauliflower cheese baby food recipe is bound to be a hit with kids, and mothers as well!

 2. Mashed Potatoes